 We study the causal effect of social media on hate crimes and xenophobic attitudes in Russia, using variation in social media penetration across cities.
 We find that higher penetration of social media leads to more ethnic hate crimes, but only in cities with a high baseline level of nationalist sentiment prior to the introduction of social media.
 Consistent with a mechanism for the coordination of crimes, the effects are stronger for crimes with multiple perpetrators.
 We show that social media penetration also had a persuasive effect on young and uneducated individuals, who became more likely to have xenophobic attitudes.

 In recent years, the world has witnessed a large increase in expressions of hate, particularly of xenophobia.
 Candidates and platforms endorsing nationalism and views associated with intolerance toward specific groups have also gathered increased popular support both in the U.S. and across Europe.
-There is a lot of speculation about potential drivers of this increase in expression of hate.
+There is a lot of speculation about the potential drivers of this increase in the expression of hate.
 In our recent paper (Enikolopov et al, 2019) we study the role of social media in this process.
 This brief introduces the topic and offers a short outline of our findings.

 Conceptually, social media could foster hate being expressed through different channels.
 First, social media reduces the cost of coordination.
 For example, there is evidence that it facilitates political protest (Enikolopov, Makarin, Petrova, 2018).
 Coordination facilitated through social media might be particularly relevant for illegal and stigmatized activities, such as hate crime: social media might make it easier to find like-minded people (through targeted communities and groups); it might also reduce the cost of asking or exposing oneself by providing a more anonymous forum for social interactions.
 Social media might also influence people’s opinions: tolerant individuals might be more exposed to intolerant views, while intolerant individuals might end up in an “echo chamber” (Sunstein 2001, 2017, Settle 2018) that make their views even more extreme.
 In our paper, we study the causal effect of social media exposure on xenophobic crimes and xenophobic attitudes in Russia and provide evidence on the particular mechanisms behind these effects.